Embodiment and Spirituality Education

 How to work with me.

-In addition to published workbooks, online courses and live events, I also
+In addition to published workbooks, online courses and live events, I also:

 - facilitate bespoke and innovative training on request